 Some certificates may include blank spaces while others will have lines, like a fill-in-the-blank form where the name, description, date, and signature go (to be either typed or handwritten).

-- Choose Paper for an Award Certificate - discusses parchment and other papers
+- Choose Paper for Your Certificate

 |Pick Your Path to Desktop Publishing|